TinyCircuits/TinyTV-site/docs/en/TinyTV-Converter-App.md

 ## Upload Converted Videos

 - **Connect**
-    - For TinyTV 2 and Mini users plug the TV using a USB-C cable, after a few seconds an external storage drive will appear on your computer.<br>_Note: For TinyTV DIY Kit users, remove the SD card from your TV and insert it into your computer or card reader_
+    - For TinyTV 2 and Mini users, plug the TV in using a USB-C cable and turn it ON by quickly pressing the power button (top button on TinyTV 2 and middle top button on the Mini). after a few seconds an external storage drive will appear on your computer.<br>_Note: For TinyTV DIY Kit users, remove the SD card from your TV and insert it into your computer or card reader_
 <br>
 - **Copy**
     - Copy and paste or drag converted _.avi_ files to the external drive.
 Wait for the copy to complete, it may take a few moments